Microsoft wins ImageNet 2015 through feedforward LSTM without gates

 Microsoft Research dominated the ImageNet 2015 contest with a very deep neural network of 150 layers [1].
 Congrats to Kaiming He & Xiangyu Zhang & Shaoqing Ren & Jian Sun on the great results [2]!

-Their Residual Net or ResNet [1] of December 2015 is a special case of our Highway Net [4] of May 2015, the first very deep feedforward networks with hundreds of layers.
-Highway nets are essentially feedforward versions of recurrent Long Short-Term Memory (LSTM) networks [3] with forget gates (or gated recurrent units) [5].
+Their Residual Net or ResNet of December 2015 [1] is an open-gated variant of our Highway Net of May 2015 [4], the first very deep feedforward neural network (FNN) with hundreds of layers, over 10 times deeper than previous FNNs.
+Highway nets are essentially unfolded feedforward versions [4b][4d] of our recurrent Long Short-Term Memory networks [3] with forget gates (or gated recurrent units) [5].
+The earlier Highway Net [4] (a gated ResNet) performs roughly as well as a plain ResNet on ImageNet [4a].

 References